 Let’s start (nearly) at the beginning

 20 years ago, Google published the seminal Google File System whitepaper detailing a new system architecture now described as “shared-nothing”.
-Shared-nothing systems organize a series of independent commodity storage servers into a larger namespace.
-Since then, $100Bs of scalable storage, database and hyperconverged systems have been designed in its likeness.
-While this concept solved the scalability challenges of the early 2000s, they’ve also introduced significant compromise.
+Shared-nothing systems scale by organizing a series of independent commodity storage servers to create high-capacity and high-performance namespaces.

 Conceived 20 years after Google introduced the idea of shared-nothing systems, VAST’s DASE architecture decouples compute logic from system state and introduces new shared and transactional data structures that (in combination) lay the foundation for the next generation of AI-infused computing.